frankzhao/sazabi/README.md

 * twitch: Watches streams and notifies when they become online.
   (Requires postgres)
 * weather: Weather for specified location
+* twitter: Load extra images from a tweet

 ## Setup
 1. Create database and user for sazabi.
 Configure alembic.ini with database details